 The detailed assessment is started by the receiving party serving a Notice of Commencement in Form N252, with a copy of the bill of costs and, if a costs management order has been made, a breakdown of the costs claimed for each phase of the budget: see CPR 47.6.

 The paying party can commence the detailed assessment immediately after costs order has been made at the conclusion of the proceedings.
 If an interim costs order was made during the proceedings, and these costs are to be assessed, the detailed assessment can only be commenced at the end of the proceedings, unless an order is made under CPR 47.1 for an immediate assessment.
 Under CPR 47.7, the time for commencing detailed assessment is within 3 months.
-After that, under CPR 47.8 the paying party may apply for an order requiring the receiving party to commence detailed assessment proceedings within a specified period, and the court may disallow all or part of the interest.
+After that, under CPR 47.8 the paying party may apply for an order requiring the receiving party to commence detailed assessment proceedings within a specified period, and the court may disallow all or part of the costs, or if no application is made, the court may disallow all or part of the interest otherwise payable.

 Default Costs Certificate